 Keep Your Pearly Whites Cavity-Free

 Preventing tooth decay starts at home with consistently brushing your teeth twice a day and flossing daily.
 You also need to see your dentist twice a year.
 A comprehensive cleaning and exam are essential to eliminating missed plaque and tartar and early diagnosis of other dental issues.
 Jeffrey D. Clark, DDS, is a leading dentist in Scottsdale who provides all the preventative dental care you need.
-Call Scottsdale Dental Excellence today at 480 585 1853 with any questions and to schedule your checkup.
+Call Scottsdale Cosmetic Dentistry Excellence today at 480 585 1853 with any questions and to schedule your checkup.